 Combining both strategies can give you a better understanding of how your customers behave on your site.

-Understanding the Data Gathered
+Understanding the data gathered

 Data and consumer psychology studies can help you identify why users do what they do on your website.
 Gather all the data and use it to guide the improvements that could ultimately benefit your business in the long run.
 You also want to arrive at an expected conversion rate to give your testing efforts direction.